Hello and welcome to your friendly guide on how to be a stellar expert on the 6ya platform!

 Important Note on Privacy

-- Under no circumstances should you ever get a customer's personal information, including (but not limited to) their phone number, email address, home address, credit cards, or passwords to their accounts, even if you’re trying to troubleshoot it for them or they offer it to you first.
+Under no circumstances should you ever get a customer's personal information, including (but not limited to) their phone number, email address, home address, credit cards, or passwords to their accounts.

-If we receive reports of #1 or #2 happening, you may be removed from the platform.
-This is to protect both yourself and the customer.
+If we receive reports of this happening, you may be removed from the platform.
+This is to protect both you and the customer.

 Only You Should Answer Your 6ya Calls